 The purpose of the change is to remove rigid definitions of specific behaviour as ‘unfair or deceptive acts or practices’ and instead replace them with an outcomes-based definition that is consistent with the agency’s guiding principles.
 In addition, the agency has indicated that the new Rule will help to facilitate competition and innovation, which will ultimately benefit consumers when it comes to insurance premiums.

-For Exceptional Legal Representation in Regulatory Matters Contact Milosevic Fiske LLP in Toronto
+For Exceptional Legal Representation in Regulatory Matters Contact Milosevic & Associates in Toronto